Skip to content

 After clicking 【Install】, enter the corresponding parameters: Amazon AK, Amazon account name.

-Click 【Deploy Start Script】, and the system will automatically create a Startup script set, and automatically configure the corresponding start script.
+Click 【Deploy Startup Script】, the system will automatically create a Startup script set and configure the corresponding startup script automatically.

-In addition, you can see the corresponding automatic trigger configuration in the "Management / Automatic Trigger Configuration".
-Click 【Execute】 to immediately execute once without waiting for the regular time.
-After a while, you can check the execution task records and corresponding logs.
+In addition, you can see the corresponding automatic trigger configuration in "Management / Automatic Trigger Configuration".
+Click 【Execute】 to immediately execute once without waiting for the scheduled time.
+After a short while, you can view the execution task records and corresponding logs.

-We default to collecting some configurations, for more details see the metrics section Customize Cloud Object Metrics
+We default collect some configurations, for details see the metrics column Custom Cloud Object Metrics Configuration

 Verification

-1. In "Management / Automatic Trigger Configuration", confirm whether the corresponding tasks have the corresponding automatic trigger configuration, and at the same time, you can check the corresponding task records and logs for any abnormalities.
+1. In "Management / Automatic Trigger Configuration", confirm whether the corresponding task has the corresponding automatic trigger configuration, and at the same time, you can check the corresponding task records and logs for any abnormalities.

-2. On the Guance platform, under "Infrastructure / Custom", check if there is any asset information.
+2. In Guance, under "Infrastructure / Custom", check if there is any asset information.

-3. On the Guance platform, under "Metrics", check if there is any corresponding monitoring data.
+3. In Guance, under "Metrics", check if there is any corresponding monitoring data.

 Metrics